 Graphic Designers: Crystal Adams, Susan Miller

-Contributing Writers: Brad Barton, Brandi Chambless, John English, Noelle Hood, Kimberly Muench, Lyn Pry, C. Stroup, Sue Tejml, Bob Weir
+Contributing Writers: Brad Barton, Brandi Chambless, John English, Noelle Hood, Mark Miller, Kimberly Muench, C. Stroup, Sue Tejml, Bob Weir

 Editorial and Advertising Submissions: The Cross Timbers Gazette welcomes your letters.
 Letters can be edited for length, clarity and accuracy.
 All letters become the property of the CTG, and may be published in print, electronic and other forms of media.
 Letters should include your name, address, and phone.
 Anonymous letters will not be printed.
 E-mail your letters to the Editor.
 Opinions expressed in articles, editorials, letters, and forum posts do not necessarily reflect the opinions of the CTG or its staff.
 We reserve the right not to print letters or accept advertising deemed unsuitable for the CTG.

-The Cross Timbers Gazette newspaper was established in Double Oak, TX in 1979, and is the largest and oldest newspaper in southern Denton County, serving the towns and communities of Argyle, Bartonville, Copper Canyon, Double Oak, Flower Mound, Highland Village, Lantana, and Robson Ranch.
+The Cross Timbers Gazette was established in Double Oak, TX in 1979, and is the largest and oldest newspaper in southern Denton County, serving the towns and communities of Argyle, Bartonville, Canyon Falls, Copper Canyon, Double Oak, Flower Mound, Harvest, Highland Village, Lantana and Robson Ranch.

-In 2006, The Cross Timbers Gazette was acquired by Lantana, TX-based Miller Media Holdings LLC, owner of LantanaLinks.com – Your Link to Southern Denton County.
+In 2006, The Cross Timbers Gazette was acquired by Miller Media Holdings LLC, owner of LantanaLinks.com – Your Link to Southern Denton County, from longtime owner L.S.
+Johnson Enterprises.

 LantanaLinks.com had grown to quickly become the Premier Community Website in southern Denton County.
 Launched in 2003, LantanaLinks.com provided local news and community information for Argyle, Bartonville, Copper Canyon, Double Oak, Flower Mound, Highland Village, Lantana, and Robson Ranch.